Brenorp/Compilers-Lexical-Analyzer/README.md

 # Compilers-Lexical-Analyzer
-A simple Lexical Analyzer for my Compilers course
+A simple Lexical Analyzer and Parser for my Compilers course

 It was built using PLY, a python implementation of the lex parsing tool. lex.py is taken from https://github.com/dabeaz/ply repository, as it doesn't support pip package.
 It is untouched from the original and downloaded on October 2nd, 2023.